#EndSGBV#Usikimye

 Declare Femicide a Crime in Kenya!

-Every two days, a woman in Kenya is murdered simply because she is a woman.
+Every 18 hours, a woman in Kenya is murdered simply because she is a woman.

 This is not just another tragedy—this is femicide, the intentional killing of women because of their gender, rooted in deep-seated violence and discrimination.